python-pillow/Pillow/docs/installation.rst

   * Libimagequant is licensed GPLv3, which is more restrictive than the Pillow license, therefore we will not be distributing binaries with libimagequant support enabled.
-  * Windows support: Libimagequant requires VS2015/MSVC 19 to compile,
-    so it is unlikely to work with Python 2.7 on Windows.

 * **libraqm** provides complex text layout support.